samplchallenges/SAMPL7/physical_property/experimental_data/README.md

 ## Publication on experimental measurements
 Karol R. Francisco, Thomas J. Paniak, Marisa C. Kozlowski, and Carlo Ballatore.
 "Structure Property Relationships of N-Acylsulfonamides and Related Bioisosteres".
 European Journal of Medicinal Chemistry.
 2021 March. https://doi.org/10.1016/j.ejmech.2021.113399

+This was updated with a [corrigendum](https://doi.org/10.1016/j.ejmech.2021.113894) with new values for logP and logD of compounds 27 and 29, and the intrinsic solubility of compound 14.
+These values have been corrected in the experimental values provided here as of Oct.
+20, 2021.